Animadversio/Animadversio.github.io/_academic_notes/Note-on-Image-Prior.md

 ### Mixture Gaussian Patch Prior

 Each **component allows a certain kind of variation**.
-It's kind of classifying the local patches, and then doing PCA of each kind of patch.
+It behaves like classifying the local patches first, and then regularize one kind of patch with the Gaussian estimated from PCA of training sample.

 Zoran and Weiss 2011